 Knees and legs are ok, with my new gym installed in the house, which isn't getting as much use as I planned, strength training and the distances mean tired legs, sore knees (but not critically so)

-I am actively now slowing the runs marginally (a small increase in pace seems exponentially related to heartrate!) and this can be seen above.
+I am actively now slowing the runs marginally (a small increase in pace seems exponentially related to heartrate!) and this can be seen below.
 CWU is not a race, and so duration, stamina and recovery are key here.
 So I will build up to doing 3 x 10km per day for the 150km (early morning, lunchtime and evening)